Tc2r1/Dev_Interview_Prep_App/Interview_Prep_App/README.md

   * Review the Pull Request submitted by others.
     * At least 3 request must be reviewed in order to satisfy a contribution of this type.

-### Create a markdown.md file named `[language]_cheatsheet_[username].md`

-Inside this file, create a cheatsheet that others can use to help them study for interviews.

-### Create a document in the project `and-summit-22-notes` with your thoughts on what you found interesting that was discussed during [Android Summit 2022](https://developer.android.com/events/dev-summit/technical-talks#modern-android-development)

 ## Low Code Contributions

 * Coding Cheat Sheets